-Have you looked up the online telephone directory of a town where your family once lived, to find out who might have the same surname as you?
+Have you looked up an online telephone directory of a town where your family once lived, to find out who might have the same surname?

 You may be searching for the genetic history of your family and want to know of the experiences of others who share your genes.

 Perhaps your parents or grandparents had siblings who were sent to orphanages and you want to know if you have cousins somewhere out there.

 Maybe your family was separated by war, or you are the child of a fleeting wartime relationship.

 Here are some more links you may find useful: